What is agentic AI in 2026, and why it is different from prompting.

 Stop prompting.
 Start orchestrating.

-Tell us which workflows you want agents to take on and we'll map the right route: apprenticeship, workshop, or both.
-Levy-funded wherever possible.
+Tell us which workflows you want agents to handle and we will recommend the best route: levy-funded apprenticeship, workshop, or both.